M-o-a-T/moat/doc/spec_message.rst

 server(s) are expected to store known addresses permanently.

 Bus-based address assignment is only used for clients.
-Servers are expected to know their own address and to have other ways of communication.
+Servers are expected to know their own address and to have other ways of communication among themselves.

 Reserved addresses
 ------------------